RazorKenway/R-Bomber/README.md

 ## Unique Performance
-* You can send between 200 - 500 SMS per second.
+* You can send between 100 - 300 SMS per second.
+* No waiting time (this is special )
 * Multy Blaster Option
-* You can send an SMS to a number list at a single time
+* You can send SMS to a number list at a single time

 ## INSTALLATION [Termux] [Linux] :